 The one with the bedrooms

 Monica’s bedroom seems to have it all, including some sort of survival kit that Joey managed to sneak under the bed in case of “an emergency”… How did she not know of that?

 The second bedroom changes along the series.
 We don’t know exactly what it looked like when Phoebe lived there — especially since she moved out before even Monica knew — but we’re just it just screamed ‘Phoebe’.

-It mostly belonged to Rachel and it is known as Rachel’s room AND as the place where she’s had the best sex ever… before being in a relationship with Ross, of course.
+For the biggest part of the series, the second bedroom is known as Rachel’s room AND as the place where she’s had the best sex ever… before being in a relationship with Ross, of course.

 When Rachel moves out, it becomes a lovely guest bedroom where, ironically, no one wants to stay for too long.
 Monica might seem like a perfect host, but her strict rules drive everyone crazy.